mham7/TicTacToe/README.md

 # Blazor Tic Tac Toe - Dynamic Board Size

 Welcome to the Tic Tac Toe game with a dynamic board size, developed using Blazor!
-This web-based game allows you to play Tic Tac Toe on a board of any size (Size * Size), providing a customizable and engaging experience.
+This web-based game allows you to play Tic Tac Toe on a board of any size (Size * Size), providing a customizable and engaging experience.Along with following strict constraints.

 ## Features